SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 {{< /c8y-admon-req >}}

 Depending on the initial configuration of a global smart rule, there are two types possible:
 - Global smart rules enabled for all assets by default: When no asset is selected in the initial configuration.
-Such a smart rule is automatically applied to any asset available in the system, including assets added later in time.
+Such a smart rule is automatically applied to each asset available in the system, including assets added later in time.
 - Global smart rules disabled for all assets by default: When at least one asset is selected in the initial configuration.
 Such a smart rule is automatically disabled for any other assets except the ones selected during creation.
 You can manually enable it for other existing or newly added assets.

 **Local smart rules**

-  Local smart rules are created in either a group or a device.
+  Local smart rules are created from a group or a device.
 A local rule only affects the asset in which it was created and may affect all child assets depending on the configuration.

 {{< c8y-admon-req >}}
 ROLES & PERMISSIONS for local smart rules: